Speaker Information

 We are also asking for expressions of interest for non-technical/thought leadership papers to be submitted through the same submission process and portal.

-Topics covered this year:
+Technical Topics covered this year:

 1. Drinking water